This post continues from the previous post: Towards 2-Dimensional State-Space Models (1): Intro.

 For example, HiPPO chose the compression function as a projection using 1D orthogonal polynomials, while choosing the input transformation as a concatenation of the -th token next to the 1D input at time .

-Letting be the projection using 2D orthogonal polynomials and be the corner-based construction using 2-dimensional sweeping will coincide with the formulation introduced in S4ND (Nguyen et al., NeurIPS 2022) or 2D-SSM (Baron et al., ICLR 2024).
+Letting be the projection using 2D orthogonal polynomials and be the corner-based construction using 2-dimensional sweeping will coincide with the formulation introduced in S4ND or 2D-SSM.

 In fact, we can regard that the hidden states of SSMs are trained to resemble the behavior of compression function in an indirect way; by mimicking its dynamics on the predefined input transformation , rather than mimicking its actual outputs.